Carmanah Walbran Provincial Park

 Cheewhat Lake Cedar

-The short 1.2-mile path weaves around the ancient forest through enormous trees and terminates at the world’s largest know western redcedar, the Cheewhat Lake Cedar.
-The girth of the Cheewhat Lake Cedar is measured at an astounding 18.34 meters (60 feet) and reaches a height of 55.50 meters (180 feet); containing 450 cubic meters of timber volume.
-The small grove near the Cheewhat Lake Cedar is perhaps the most striking with several redwood-sized specimens.
+The short 1.2-mile path weaves around the ancient forest through enormous trees and terminates at the world’s largest known western redcedar, the Cheewhat Lake Cedar.
+The girth of the Cheewhat Lake Cedar is measured at an astounding 18.34 meters (60 feet) and reaches a height of 55.50 meters (180 feet), containing 450 cubic meters of timber volume.
+The small grove near the Cheewhat Lake Cedar is perhaps the most striking, with several redwood-sized specimens.

-For hikers seeking a bit more adventure, logging road T23B provides access to the northern portion of the lake where a short bushwhack leads to an absolutely enormous tree that splits into two as one looks upward.
-This definitively primordial-looking western red cedar is likely a result of fusion between two independently huge trees hundreds of years ago.
+For hikers seeking a bit more adventure, logging road T23B provides access to the northern portion of the lake, where a short bushwhack leads to an absolutely enormous tree that splits into two as one looks upward.
+This distinctly primordial-looking western redcedar is likely the result of fusion between two independently huge trees hundreds of years ago.

 IMG_40692.jpg